 - Should be in a matt or honed (satin) finish.
 Polished stone is not acceptable

 - Should not be larger than 750 mm (2’-6”) in total height and 535mm (1’-9”) in width.
 Dimensions that already exist do not set a precedent.

 - Where required, they may include a base incorporating a container for flowers

 - Ashes memorial plaque should not exceed 460mm (18”) x 305mm (12”) in area.
 It should be 51mm (2”) deep and be set level with the turf.

 Should be of plain cut letters which may then be enamelled in black or filled with lead and flush with the surface or raised slightly beyond

-- A maximum of two free-standing pots which can be placed on the base or be moved easily, as necessary
+- A maximum of two small free-standing pots which can be placed on the base or be moved easily, as necessary.

 Natural plants and flowers only for these pots (No synthetic/plastic/silk flowers)

 Wreaths and floral tributes that have deteriorated or have been in situ for more than 8 weeks will be removed and disposed of.

 All details of memorials (including dimensions), inscriptions, carvings, flower vases, etc. MUST BE APPROVED by the PARISH COUNCIL before orders are placed with memorial firms.
 Please submit full details to the Caretaker of the Burial Ground, in ample time.
 Contact details are at the foot of this document.